-The Elder Creek Center For The Land exists to develop, model and normalize land care practices in our region that help native and naturalized plant and animal communities restore effective soil nutrient and water cycles in the midst of climate chaos while providing for human subsistence.
+The Elder Creek Ecological Preserve exists to protect the community of life within its boundaries by implementing land care practices that help native and naturalized plant and animal communities restore effective soil nutrient and water cycles in the midst of climate chaos while providing for human subsistence.

 Beavers restore watershed health by slowing, spreading and sinking water into the surrounding riparian corridor.